innovatrics/smartface-integrations/src/AutoEnrollment/README.md

 # AutoEnrollment App
-This app connects to SmartFace GraphQL endpoint and listens to NoMatch notification.
+AutoEnrollment App connects to SmartFace GraphQL endpoint and listens to NoMatch notification.
 Based on defined criteria then auto-enroll all unmatched people that pass validation criteria into one or many watchlists.

 ## Development
 To run application localy, follow these steps